websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

 ## Conclusion

 Congratulations!
-You now know the basics for implementing an item selector!
+You now know how to implement an item selector!